IIIF/api/source/api/extension/navplace/index.md

 ### 1.3 Terminology

-This extension uses the following terms:
+This extension specification uses the following terms:

 * __embedded__: When a resource (A) is embedded within an embedding resource (B), the complete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will not result in additional information.
 Example: Canvas A is embedded in Manifest B.
 * __referenced__: When a resource (A) is referenced from a referencing resource (B), an incomplete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will result in additional information.
 Example: Manifest A is referenced from Collection B.